bootstrap-vue/bootstrap-vue/src/components/pagination/README.md

 - <kbd>LEFT</kbd> and <kbd>RIGHT</kbd> arrow keys will focus the previous and next buttons in the page list, respectively, and <kbd>ENTER</kbd> or <kbd>SPACE</kbd> keys will select (click) the focused page button

-## Events

-`<b-pagination>` provides two events that are emitted on the component:

-- `input` is emitted anytime the current page changes (either programmatically or via user interaction)
-- `change` is emitted only when the current page changes based on user interaction

-Both events provide the single argument of the current page number (starting from 1)

 ## See Also